 When you’re desperate for help with an unmanageable debt, you may be vulnerable and you can try almost anything to deal with the problem.
 Whatever you do, avoid agreeing to any up-front Trust Deed set up fees.

-There are many very good ethical debt advice companies who do not charge up-front fees and will initially give you advice without charge.
+There are many very good ethical debt advice companies that do not charge upfront fees, and will initially give you advice without charge.

 They will let you know when they want to do work that they can charge for and they will agree any charges with you before they do the work, so that you only commit to what you can afford.